 You may also find that she is passing small quantities of urine more frequently.
 The urine contains both pheromones and hormones which signal any interested males that she will be receptive soon.

-How soon after an oestrous cycle can a bitch / queen (female cat) be desexed?
+How soon after an oestrous cycle can a bitch be desexed?

 When an animal is in season, there is an increased blood supply to both the uterus and the ovaries.
-Animals can be desexed whilst they are in season, but generally we try to do the surgery from about 4-6 weeks after the start of their last oestrous cycle.
+Dogs can be desexed whilst they are in season, but generally we try to do the surgery 8 weeks after the start of their last oestrous cycle.

 How do you know when it is the best time to mate your dog?